 ‘Breach of contract’ claims can be complex – not all terms and conditions of employment are incorporated into the contract of employment, and there are ways in which employers can legitimately change the terms of the contract of employment without breaking the law.

 Any concerns relating to changes to terms and conditions will probably need legal advice.
+It is important to ensure that members are in possession of a copy of their contract of employment.

 Right to be accompanied